YoungMYN/ranking-comparators/README.md

 The comparison is based on the following principle: The comparator goes from the highest priority parameters to the least priority ones.
 The comparison process is lazy: if there are discrepancies in the highest priority parameter, then he will not even look at the other parameters.

+*In one of the latest updates, a flag for data consistency was added to the comparator.
+If this flag is set, validation will be performed before comparing the elements, verifying that each object contains the same set of fields.
+If this flag is not set, the comparator will compare objects based on the available set of parameters.*

 > The ideal application of this algorithm can be called the algorithm for compiling a rating table of football teams in a group:
   If the number of points scored is the same for several teams, then we look at the difference in goals scored if the number of goals scored by several of these teams is the same, then we look at the number of goals conceded and so on.